 For American Express Platinum Cardholders:

-- Apply for the card and meet minimum spend requirements
+- Apply for the card and meet the Welcome Offer spend requirement

-- Activate Delta Sky Club benefit: Log into your Amex account
+- Activate Delta Sky Club benefit by logging into your Amex account

-- Show your Platinum Card + boarding pass at Delta Sky Club entrance
+- Show your Platinum Card® plus a same-day Delta boarding pass at Delta Sky Club entrance

-- Activate Priority Pass: Enroll through your Amex account online
+- Activate Priority Pass by enrolling through your Amex account online

-- Download Priority Pass app for digital membership card
+- Download the Priority Pass app for your digital membership card

-- Apply for the New United Club℠ Card or United℠ Business Card
+- Apply for the United Club℠ Card or United℠ Business Card

 - Receive your membership card in the mail (2–3 weeks)

-- Link card to United account: Log into United.com
+- Link your card to your United MileagePlus account at United.com

-- Present card + same-day United/Star Alliance boarding pass at any United Club
+- Present your card plus a same-day United or Star Alliance boarding pass at any United Club

-- Apply online and meet minimum spend in 3 months
+- Apply online and meet the minimum spend within 3 months to earn the welcome bonus

-- Enroll in Priority Pass: Access through portal
+- Enroll in Priority Pass through the Chase portal

-- Download Priority Pass app or use physical card
+- Download the Priority Pass app or use your physical card

-- Present Priority Pass membership + boarding pass at participating lounges
+- Present Priority Pass membership plus a same-day boarding pass at participating lounges

-American Express is opening a Centurion Lounge at Newark Terminal A in 2026, and it's going to transform the lounge landscape at EWR.
+American Express is opening a Centurion Lounge at Newark Terminal A in 2026, and it's set to transform the lounge landscape at EWR entirely.

 "I don't fly often enough to justify the annual fee"